Digitalswede/ADS_2021/README.md

 Below are the criteria from the scoring matrix with detailed information about each criteria.

 <h2> Datacamp </h2>
 All datacamp courses except for one were completed.
-The one that was not completed was "_Time Series Analysis with Python_".
+The one that was not completed was *Time Series Analysis with Python*.
-Outside of the assigned datacamp courses, roughly 1/4 of another course, "_Spoken Language Processing in Python_", was also completed.
+Outside of the assigned datacamp courses, roughly 1/4 of another course, *Spoken Language Processing in Python*, was also completed.

 Insert that image here (in a dropdown)